Commenting Collaborators Starter Post and Post 1

 Aim for around a paragraph, making sure to answer all of the questions and connecting them to each author.
 This answer doesn’t have to have direct textual evidence, but paraphrasing could help you identify specific points where you think it was strong/could be stronger.

-Poetry Explication Resources
+Re-Posted Poetry Explication Examples and Resources

 Here are a few links that you may find helpful as you research and explicate the next few days: